-In Daman, we were put up at Sandy Beach Resort near Devka Beach.
+In Daman, we were put up at Sandy Resort near Devka Beach.
 Resorts line up the shore at Devka Beach, ranging from medium to expensive.
 For budget hotels, it is best to stay near the market area, away from the beach.

 We chose not to pre-book a hotel in Vadodara and instead trusted our luck to find reasonable stay options on arrival.
 Sayajigunj area near Vadodara train station has plenty stay options such as Apex International, Aditi Hotel and Hotel Kalyan.
 Prices range from budget to expensive.
 We chose Hotel Kalyan as a budget option.

 Of course, Gujarat is known for their elaborate vegetarian thalis and filling snacks.
 But I was gladly surprised to easily find non vegetarian meals in Vadodara.
 The city has a decent Muslim population which makes it easy to source delicacies like Tandoori, Tikkas and Mutton Rogan Josh.

 Seafood is your bet in Daman.
 Since the union territory is governed by Delhi, alcohol is freely available.
 However, one cannot take alcohol beyond Daman boundaries.